Trending

-Here are the top law firms in NYC in 2024
+Here are this year’s top real estate law firms in NYC

 Real estate attorneys play a role in every facet of the deal.
 TRD's rankings show some are busier than others.